 All competitive behaviours occur within a particular market scope.
 The definition of the relevant market purports to identify a market scope within which the undertakings are to compete with each other.
 Therefore, the definition of the relevant market is usually the starting point for analysing competitive behaviours.
 This is also applicable to China's merger review in the pharmaceutical sector.

-According to the Guidance of the Anti-Monopoly Committee of the State Council for the Definition of the Relevant Market (Market Definition Guidance), it is a normal practice for the Ministry of Commerce of the People's Republic of China (MOFCOM) to define the relevant product market7 and the relevant geographic market.8 The methodologies set out in the Market Definition Guidance are also applicable in the pharmaceutical sector, for example, the consideration of substitution from both demand and supply perspectives.9
+According to the Guidance of the Anti-Monopoly Committee of the State Council for the Definition of the Relevant Market (Market Definition Guidance), it is a normal practice for the authority to define the relevant product market8 and the relevant geographic market.9 The methodologies set out in the Market Definition Guidance are also applicable in the pharmaceutical sector, for example, the consideration of substitution from both demand and supply perspectives.10

 There are many ways to classify and categorise pharmaceutical products.
 Anatomical therapeutic classification (ATC), which is developed and used by the European Pharmaceutical Marketing Research Association, and also by the World Health Organization, is normally recognised as the standard classification for the purpose of defining the relevant product market in China's merger filing for human pharmaceutical products.
 ATC classifies pharmaceutical products down to five levels according to the effect of the active material on a human organ or system.
 The third level of ATC classification (ATC-3) allows medicines to be grouped in terms of their therapeutic indications and by MOFCOM, and therefore be used as an operational market definition.
 In the public decision issued on 29 September 2009 granting the conditional approval of Pfizer's acquisition of Wyeth (Pfizer/Wyeth case), MOFCOM acknowledged the market classification of ATC-3 to appropriate when defining relevant markets in the human pharmaceutical sector.